swashdev/minigame-madness/README.md

 push-button-get-game affair.

 The next step is to download a copy of the [Godot Engine].
+You can acquire Godot from their website or grab the source code [right here on GitHub].
+Just make sure that you're downloading Godot 3 &ndash; at least 3.5-stable &ndash;
+rather than Godot 4, as Minigame Madness was made on Godot 3.5.
+The version you're looking for might be referred to on the website as an LTS version.
-You can acquire Godot from their website or [on Steam] or grab the source code [right here on GitHub].
-If you choose to compile your own version of the Godot Engine, you might consider using the profile included in [custom.py] to remove any modules that aren't needed to export a Minigame Madness binary.
+If you choose to compile your own version of the
+Godot Engine, you might consider using the profile included in [custom.py] to remove any modules that aren't needed to export a Minigame Madness binary.